paultreny/paultreny.github.io/gh-pages.md

 paultreny.github.io
 ```

-#### Just a simple placeholder for now!  \- _*Paul*_ ####
+#### Just a simple placeholder for now!  —_*Paul*_ ####

 ---

 ## Welcome to @paultreny's github page ##
 This automatic page generator is the easiest way to create beautiful pages for all of your projects.
 Author your page content here using GitHub Flavored Markdown, select a template crafted by a designer, and publish.
 After your page is generated, you can check out the new branch:

 ```Shell
 $ cd your_repo_root/repo_name